DRESDEN The Underground Railroad Uncle Tom's Cabin

 A couple of fascinating aspect of the Underground Railroad and slaves is the use of songs and quilts – both of which allegedly held directions to freedom hidden in the pattern of the quilts, and in the Songs.

-In the National Geographic of February 5, 2004, two historians say African American slaves may have used a quilt code to navigate the Underground Railroad.
+In an edition of the National Geographic News in 2004, two authors say African American slaves may have used a quilt code to navigate the Underground Railroad.

-Quilts with patterns named "wagon wheel," "tumbling blocks," and "bear's paw" may have contained secret messages that helped direct slaves to freedom, the authors claim.
+They believe that quilts with patterns named "wagon wheel," "tumbling blocks," and "bear's paw" may have contained secret messages that helped direct slaves to freedom.

 In the book, published in 1998, the authors chronicled the oral testimony of Ozella McDaniel, a descendant of slaves.
 McDaniel claims that her ancestors passed down the secret of the quilt code from one generation to the next.